 Araññabiḷāla.
 See Biḷāla.

-Ariṭṭhaka.
-Soap Nut Tree, Hindi areetha, Sapindus mukorossi, a large deciduous tree which bears small white flowers.
-The fruit is ovoid and covered with a soft rusty-coloured flesh and when rubbed with water produces a rich lather which is used as a substitute for soap.
-Ariṭṭha was a type of alcoholic drink although it is not clear if this was made from the soap nut tree (Vin.IV,110).
+Ariṭṭha.
+The Soap Nut Tree, Sapindus mukorossi, a large deciduous tree which bears small white flowers.
+Its fruit is called ariṭṭhaka.
+When ripe it is ovoid and covered with a soft rusty-coloured flesh which contains saponins, a type of natural detergent.
+When rubbed with water it produces a rich lather which is used as a substitute for soap.
+Ariṭṭha was also the name given to a type of alcoholic drink used as a medicine although it is not clear if this was made from the soap nut tree (Vin IV 110).

 Alagadda.
 See Sappa.

 Alattaka.
-A red substance women used to dye their feet with (M.II,64; Th.771).
-This may have been an alternative name for lac but is more likely to have been made from a plant called paṭala (Ja.IV,114).
+A red substance women used to dye their feet with (M II 64; Th 771).
+This may have been an alternative name for lac (Ja IV 114).
 See Lākhā.

 Avāka.
-Blyxa oryzetorum.
-A short, tufted aquatic plant often found growing in rice fields (Ja.III,522).
+Blyxa aubertii.
+A short, tufted aquatic plant often found growing in paddy fields (Ja III 522).

 Asana.
-Hindi asan, Terminalia tomentosa (Ja.VI,535).
+Terminalia elliptica (Ja VI 535).
 A very common large tree with its bark cracked into oblong segments and with elliptic or sometimes oblong leaves.

 Asoka.
-Hindi asok, Jonesia asoka (Ja.V,188).
+Ashoka Tree, Saraca asoca (Ja V 188).
 One of India’s most beautiful trees, the Asoka is a small erect evergreen producing bunches of fragrant orange or orange-yellow flowers which gradually turn red.
 The pulp of the fruit is used as a cure for dysentery.

-Ropes and cords were made out of horsehair (A.IV,129; S.II,238) as were sieves (M.I,229), brushes (A.I,208) and bird snares (Ja.V,362), and couches were stuffed with it (Vin.II,170).
-Being able to judge a good horse was a respected skill and horsemanship was an art taught to princes (A.III,152; 326).
-The Vedic horse sacrifice (assamedha) was still being performed by kings (A.II,42; S.I,76) and fights between stallions were arranged for entertainment (D.I,7).
-Horses’ tails were sometimes platted (D.I,105).
-The Tipiṭaka mentions the castration of animals and the men who preformed this job, although there is no specific mention of this being done to stallions (Ja.IV,364; M.I,383).
-The Buddha urged his disciples to imitate the well-trained good horse: ‘Like a well-bred horse touched by the whip, be eager and swift’ (Dhp.144).
-Asoka’s 5th Pillar Edict mentions that branding horses and cattle was banned on certain full-moon days.
-According to the Jātaka, the Bodhisatta was once reborn as a Sindh horse (Ja.I,178).
+Ropes and cords were made out of horsehair (A IV 129; S II 238) as were sieves (M I 229), brushes (A I 208) and bird snares (Ja V 362), and couches were stuffed with it (Vin II 170).
+Being able to judge a good horse was a respected skill and horsemanship was an art taught to princes (A III 152; 326).
+The Vedic horse sacrifice (assamedha) was still being performed by kings (A II 42; S I 76) and fights between stallions were arranged for entertainment (D I 7).
+Horses’ tails were sometimes plaited (D I 105).
+The Tipiṭaka mentions the castration of animals and the men who preformed this job, although there is no specific mention of this being done to stallions (Ja IV 364; M I 383).
+The Buddha urged his disciples to imitate the well-trained good horse: ‘Like a well-bred horse touched by the whip, be eager and swift’ (Dhp 144).
+King Asoka’s 5th Pillar Edict mentions that branding horses and cattle was banned on certain full-moon days.
+According to the Jātaka, the Bodhisatta was once reborn as a Sindh horse (Ja I 178).

 Assattha.
-Bodhi Tree, Hindi pipal, Ficus religiosa.
-This variety of fig has large spreading boughs and leaves ending in a characteristic pointed tip.
-The assattha is semi-parasitic, sometimes growing up against other trees and stunting them (S.V,96).
+Bodhi Tree, Ficus religiosa.
+This species of fig has large spreading boughs with leaves ending in a characteristic pointed tip.
+The assattha sometimes grows on other trees and stunts them (S V 96).
 It can also grow on the walls of buildings causing them great damage.
-Like other figs, it grows from a tiny seed into a huge tree (S.V,96).
-It was said that a mother’s heart beats on seeing her son ‘as the tender leaves of the assattha tremble in the breeze’ (Ja.V,328; VI,548).
+Like other figs, it grows from a tiny seed into a huge tree (S V 96).
+It was said that a mother’s heart beats on seeing her son ‘as the tender leaves of the assattha tremble in the breeze’ (Ja V 328; VI 548).

 The assattha was considered sacred in India centuries before the Buddha and is represented in seals from Mohenjodaro dating from before 1000 BCE.
-The Buddha stated that he had attained enlightenment at the foot of an assattha tree (D.II,4) and the actual one he was sitting under at the time was sometimes called ‘The Tree of Knowledge’ (Jñānadruma, Bc.13,65).
-This tree is referred to in the four Nikāyas as ‘The Tree of Awakening’ (Bodhirukkha) although it is only mentioned twice (D.II,4; Ud,1 repeated at Vin.I,1) in the earliest part of the Tipiṭaka.
-Before the Buddha’s enlightenment, the area around the Bodhi Tree was covered with silvery sand without a blade of grass growing on it and all the surrounding trees and flowering shrubs were bending as if in homage towards it (Ja.IV,233).
+The Buddha stated that he had attained enlightenment at the foot of an assattha tree (D II 4) and the actual one he was sitting under at the time was sometimes called ‘The Tree of Knowledge’ (Jñānadruma, Bc XIII.65).
+This tree is referred to in the four Nikāyas as ‘The Tree of Awakening’ (Bodhirukkha) although it is only mentioned twice (D II 4; Ud 1 repeated at Vin I 1) in the earliest part of the Tipiṭaka.
+Before the Buddha’s enlightenment, the area around the Bodhi Tree was covered with silvery sand without a blade of grass growing on it and all the surrounding trees and flowering shrubs were bending as if in homage towards it (Ja IV 233).

-According to the Nidānakathā, the Buddha spent his second week at Uruvelā (i.e. Bodh Gaya) gazing at the Bodhi Tree out of gratitude for the shelter it had offered him (Ja.I,77).
-The same text adds that as the Buddha sat meditating beneath the Bodhi Tree, aṅkura the colour of red coral sprinkled down on him as if they were an offering (Ja.I,75).
-Aṅkura usually means a shoot but here it must refer to the glossy crimson sheathing stipuls that are cast off as the new leaves of Bodhi trees develop.
+According to the Nidānakathā, the Buddha spent his second week at Uruvelā (i.e. Bodh Gaya) gazing at the Bodhi Tree out of gratitude for the shelter it had offered him (Ja I 77).
+The same text adds that as the Buddha sat meditating beneath the Bodhi Tree, aṅkura the colour of red coral sprinkled down on him as if they were an offering (Ja I 75).
+Aṅkura usually means a shoot but here it must refer to the glossy crimson sheathing stipules that are cast off as the new leaves of bodhi trees develop.

 Ākhu.
 See Mūsika.

 Āṭa.
-A bird described in the commentaries as dabbīmukha, ‘spoon-mouthed’ (Ja.VI,539).
-If this is correct it must refer to the Eurasian Spoonbill, Hindi dabil, Platalea leucorodia, a large bird with a long neck and legs, pure white plumage and a distinctive spoon-shaped bill.
+A bird described in the commentaries as dabbimukha, ‘spoon-mouth’ (Ja VI 539).
+If this is correct it must refer to the Eurasian Spoonbill, Platalea leucorodia, a large bird with a long neck and legs, pure white plumage and a distinctive spoon-shaped bill.
 The spoonbill is seen either individually or in flocks feeding in marshes, mudflats and estuaries.

 Ānandamaccha.
 A large and probably fantastic marine creature.
 See Timi.